VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ```

 If you want to emit event, simple declare a field in your node of type `Ventuz.Extension.Event`.
-This field is completely managed by Ventuz an is never *null*.
+This field is completely managed by Ventuz and is never *null*.
 Only use this field to emit the event.
 The delegate `Event` has two optional parameters:
 * **int arg** : optional int32 argument to be attached to the event (default 0)
 * **int delay** : number of frames this event is delayed being received by any other node (default 0)